sempruijs/coding-with-eyes-closed/README.md

 ##### How to fix a spell mistake

-All these actions can be accomplished just on the GitHub website
+All these actions can be accomplished done just on the GitHub website.

 1. Fork the repository
 2. Change content of the markdown file as you wish.